andrzejwichert/Nested-Quantum-Tree-Search/README.md

 and get an error at result=simulator.run(qc.decompose().decompose(),shots=10000).result()

-just add another decompose(), if still the error is present, add another decompose() repeat till error disapears.
+just add another decompose(), if still the error is present, add another decompose() repeat till error disappears.